How to view & search WooCommerce customer order history

 Filtering customers by the products that they have ordered

-Another useful feature that the WooCommerce module adds to the smart filters is the “Ordered Product” filter.
+Another helpful feature that the WooCommerce module adds to the smart filters is the “Ordered Product” filter.
 This filter allows you to filter your WooCommerce customers by the product they have (or have not) ordered.
-In the following article, you can learn more about how to filter WooCommerce customers by the product they have ordered.
+In the following article, you can learn more about how to filter WooCommerce customers by their ordered product.

 Filter customers by order details (Placed an order filter)

-When it comes to filtering WooCommerce customers by order history, there are many elements at play.
+Many elements are at play when it comes to filtering WooCommerce customers by order history.
 That’s why when we use the “placed an order” filter, we get a whole new understanding of our customers.
-This is possible because this filter combines many aspects of your customers’ orders when filtering them.
+This is possible because this filter combines many aspects of your customer’s orders when filtering them.

-There are 4 different options that can be used and used in single or multiple filters.
+4 different options can be used and used in single or multiple filters.
 They are:

 • Order date – select a date range, thus filtering customers who purchased only in that period